rosenpass/rosenpass/papers/whitepaper.md

 * `"mix"` – Mixing further values into the chaining key; i.e. into the protocol state.
 * `"user"` – Labels for external uses; these are what generate the `osk` (output shared key).
 See Sec. \ref{symmetric-keys}.
 * `"handshake encryption"` – Used when encrypting data using a shared key as part of the protocol execution; e.g. used to generate the `auth` (authentication tag) fields in protocol packages.
-* `"initiator session encryption"` and `"responder session encryption"` – For transmission of data after the key-exchange finishes.
+* `"initiator handshake encryption"` and `"responder handshake encryption"` – For transmission of data after the key-exchange finishes.
 See Sec. \ref{symmetric-keys}.

 ## Hashes